Maycock (Tall White Selection) Squash Landrace

 “True-to-form, the fruits of maycock when picked immature make an excellent firmly textured summer squash if baked or grilled as one would do with a zucchini.
 As a winter squash, the texture is similar to a finely textured spaghetti squash.
 Like any winter squash, fruit quality improves after at least a month of indoor after-harvest ripening.
 Flesh color is mostly white to shades of yellow with a few exhibiting a beautiful bright orange sherbet color.
 Fruits range in weight from about 1.5 lbs to over 7 lbs, with an average close to 3 lbs.
 While many of the squash are white, quite a few are off-white to yellow, with a mix of others that are blue, pink, and even orange.
 Some fruits have a gorgeous speckled patterning that reminds me of Starry Night by Vincent van Gogh.
 Most squash are ribbed, some lightly so while others have it much pronounced.
 Shapes range from round to acorn to crookneck to long banana shapes.
 A beauty of diversity fitting for a fall display.

-Today, the Nanticoke people still live in Delaware, Maryland, and southern New Jersey near to the EFN flagship farm in Elmer, mainly in nearby Cumberland County.
+Today, the Nanticoke people still live in Delaware, Maryland, and southern New Jersey (very near to the EFN flagship farm in Elmer), mainly in Cumberland County.
 As with the Nanticoke winter squash, which we originally got from Seed Savers Exchange, as far as we know we are the first people in New Jersey to grow this squash in at least a few generations — and so we've been especially grateful to begin getting to know the local Nanticoke community and to be able to return seeds to a new generation of Nanticoke seed keepers (first here in New Jersey, and over the past year to some folks in Delaware too, as well as to Nanticoke people living in diaspora, in places like Michigan and Maine).
 We offer voluntary royalties of 25% of the sales of the Nanticoke winter squash to the Nanticoke - Lenni Lenape Tribal Nation here in New Jersey, and we will offer the same 25% of the sales of these Nanticoke maycocks to the Delaware-based Native Roots Farm Foundation, led by stellar Nanticoke organizer Courtney Streett.
+The remainder is split between EFN and grower Chris.
+Any Nanticoke or Lenape people who would like to grow this squash should please contact us.
+We are more than happy to refund them from your order or send you some at no cost.
+These are your seeds, not ours.

 Rematriating seeds was not part of our plan when we started EFN, but it has become some of the most meaningful and important work we do.
 As we've learned more and more about the deep spiritual resonance of seeds (especially among people who consider them to literally be relatives), we couldn't work with seeds without participating in rematriation processes as well.
-It does feel like a responsibility, but it's also an honor and a privilege to be in a position to help get these seeds back home.
+Having access to seeds like these makes it our responsibility to share them.
+It's also an honor and a privilege to help get these seeds back home.